Storm window: Configurations

+Installation

+Installing storm windows can be a DIY project, requiring tools like a screwdriver, caulk gun, and putty knife.
+Proper installation ensures their effectiveness and energy efficiency.

 Manufacturing process and applications

 There are several laminated glass manufacturing processes:

-The first method utilizes two or more pieces of glass bonded between one or more pieces of plasticized polyvinyl butyric resin using heat and pressure.
+The first method uses two or more pieces of glass bonded between one or more pieces of plasticized polyvinyl butyric resin using heat and pressure.

 The second method uses two or more pieces of glass and poly-carbonate, bonded together with aliphatic urethane inter-layer under heat and pressure.

 The third type of laminated glass is interlaid with a cured resin.

 Each manufacturing process may include glass layers of equal or unequal thickness.